-A sustainable community that individuals and organisations are proud to call home, which prioritises people, inspires businesses, and enriches it’s environment to build a better future for all.
+A sustainable community that individuals and organisations are proud to call home, which prioritises people, inspires businesses, and nurtures nature to build a better future for all.

 Far from being just a logo Elements Edinburgh is built around a core set of values that reflect who we are, what we do and how we do it.

 Elements Edinburgh will be a home open to everyone.
 Enabling digital talent to live, grow and flourish.
 Where curiosity, learning and innovation is a way of life.

 Elements Edinburgh will allow people to flourish by living and working in a vibrant new community, which enables imagination, ingenuity and ambition.

 Elements Edinburgh will take care with resources.
 Where energy comes from a good place.
 Where life can be lived to the full because today isn't harming tomorrow.